zeeshankhan-tech/zeeshankhan-tech/README.md

 **🔭 I’m currently working on:** <br>
-I work across the full AI pipeline — building and evaluating models, setting up inference workflows, and deploying AI systems that are reliable, scalable, and ready for real-world use.
+Full AI pipeline — building and evaluating models, setting up inference workflows, and deploying AI systems that are reliable, scalable, and ready for real-world use.

 <br><br>👯**I’m looking to collaborate on:** <br>
 AI and machine learning projects where the focus is on building real systems — from model development and optimization to inference workflows, deployment, and production-ready AI applications.